kr-colab/locator/README.md

 # Installation

-The easiest way to install `locator` is to download the github repo and run the setup script in a new conda environment:
+The easiest way to install `locator` is to download the github repo and run the setup script.
+It's usually a good idea to do this in a new conda environment (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) to avoid version conflicts with other software:

 ```
 conda create --name locator
 conda activate locator